XK-Frost01/Hibiscus-Sense-with-FAVORIOT/README.md

 https://www.youtube.com/playlist?list=PLeB7L9fw2CnIrfLRYK42tPN2LJohwfGtu
 ```

-> You can go through vedio 1 to 5 and decide on how to setup your project in FAVORIOT platform
+> You can go through video 1 to 5 and decide on how to setup your project in FAVORIOT platform

  * or you can refer to FAVORIOT recources tab: